lkoepsel/microserver/README.md

 Starting sync server on 0.0.0.0:5001...
 ```
 ## Serial Programs
-I develop on a Mac and use a paid program called [Serial](https://www.decisivetactics.com/products/serial/).
+I develop on a Mac and use [CoolTerm](https://freeware.the-meiers.org).
 It is quite robust and is able to connect to everything I've attempted.
-That said, you might not want to pay for Serial (or have a Mac).
+Another amazing aspect is that it can be automated using AppleScript.
+I'll provide a link to demonstrate this at a later date.

-My second favorite "connect to everything" serial program is the serial monitor in the Arduino [Legacy IDE (1.8.X)](https://www.arduino.cc/en/software).
-I've found it is easy to configure AND it seems robust enough to connect to everything I'v attempted as well.
+My second favorite "connect to everything" serial program is a paid program ($40) Serial [https://www.decisivetactics.com/products/serial/).
+I've found it is easy to configure AND it is robust enough to connect to everything I'v attempted as well.

+Two other programs to consider are [*tio*](https://github.com/tio/tio) and [*miniterm*](https://pyserial.readthedocs.io/en/latest/tools.html).

 I've found several programs on the Mac which won't work with a Pico (*when it is re-booted...*):
 * *cu* - a common, simple program which crashes when the Pico is rebooted